 Testicles, the scrotum, huevos, balls, nuts – the appendages men have and want the best of, but do they know how to do so?
 Testicles are not only important for reproduction, but also for hormone balance and sex drive.

-There are many things you can do for your testicles, including diet, exercise, and even trying a testicle massage.
+There are many things you can do to improve and maintain the health of your testicles, including diet, exercise, and even trying a testicle massage.
 They require TLC like any other organ and here’s how you can care for them.

 Testicles are outside the body for a reason, to stay cool.
 Testicles function optimally at 35C or 95F.
 In fact, decreased testicular volume, decreased sperm count and decreased testosterone production were observed in male rat models with induced testicular temperature of 109F for just 45minutes (think hot tub exposure!).
 With this small amount of heat, testicular weight decreased by 65% and sperm count decreased 29% in the rat population (1).